orb-lang/helm/doc/md/helm/historian.md

-         error "Could not create project in .bridge" end end
+         error "Could not create project in .bridge" end end local project_id = proj_val[1][1] historian.project_id = project_id
-   -- Set the user_version pragma if not set.
-   -- This is an insertion point for migrations, when -- we start to perform them. if not conn.pragma.user_version() then
-      -- set to current version
-      conn.pragma.user_version(HELM_DB_VERSION)
-   end
-   local project_id = proj_val[1][1]
-   historian.project_id = project_id
    -- Create insert prepared statements